Export finance

 In overseas markets, it may be more difficult to get payment upfront for a product.
 This means if your business wants to trade abroad, you might need to put down significant security before you're approved for finance which can put pressure on your working capital.

-UKEF’s trade finance products help to free up working capital to fulfill orders by providing guarantees to lenders through its Bond Support Scheme and Export Working Capital Scheme.
+UKEF's trade finance products help to free up working capital to fulfil orders by providing guarantees to lenders through its Bond Scheme Support and Export Working Capital Scheme.

 It can also help businesses scale up their exports without the need of a specific export contract through its General Export Facility.